talamus/ad-hoc-minecraft-server/README.md

 3. Run the `start` script in an empty directory.

 (You may want to edit the `server.properties` and `whitelist.json` sections of the script first.)

+To update the server just delete the old